henrynvn09/dynamic-typed-language-interpreter/README.md

 6. **Function Calls**: Allows function calls within expressions, supporting complex expressions and nesting.
 7. **Constants and Variables**: Allows the use of boolean, integer, and string constants, including handling of negative values.

+## To test:

+1. add your code to generate_test.br
+2. run `python3 generate_test.py`
+3. create a symlink of the codes to folder fall-24-autograder.
+E.g. `ln -s ../interpreter_.py interpreterv4.py`
+4. `python tester.py 4`

 ## Citations

 - **External Code Use**: The following code snippet was found and adapted from an online source:
   ```python
   # Citation: The following code was found on stackoverflow.com/questions/12345...